 Read more

-...able to pursue and complete and PhD in a subject I love and want to give back all the knowledge that I can because I know how frustrating learning can be!
+...feel lucky to have been able to pursue and complete and PhD in a subject I love and want to give back all the knowledge that I can because I know how frustrating learning can be!
 I've always enjoyed teaching throughout my career and try my best to approach each student differently and help them learn in a way that suits them best.
-I have been tutoring for over 8 years and have a flexible approach to accommodate a variety...
+I have been tutoring for over 8 years and have a flexible...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best GRE Quantitative tutors in St. Paul, MN work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best GRE Quantitative tutors in Waterford, NJ work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored GRE Quantitative lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.